 Tab Name Description of Commands File Also known as the Backstage view of the Excel workbook.
-Contains all commands for opening, closing, saving, and creating new Excel workbooks.
-Includes print commands, document properties, e-mailing options, and help features.
-The default settings and options are also found in this tab.
-Home Contains the most frequently used Excel commands.
-Formatting commands are found in this tab along with commands for cutting, copying, pasting, and for inserting and deleting rows and columns.
-Insert Used to insert objects such as charts, pictures, shapes, PivotTables, Internet links, symbols, or text boxes.
+Cont commands for opening, closing, saving, and creating new Excel Includes print commands, document properties, e-mailing option help features.
+The default settings and options are also found in Home Contains the most frequently used Excel commands.
+Formatting commands are found in this tab along with commands for cutting pasting, and for inserting and deleting rows and columns.
+Insert Used to insert objects such as charts, pictures, shapes, PivotTabl links, symbols, or text boxes.
 Page Layout Contains commands used to prepare a worksheet for printing.
-Also includes commands used to show and print the gridlines on a worksheet.
-Formulas Includes commands for adding mathematical functions to a worksheet.
-Also contains tools for auditing mathematical formulas.
-Data Used when working with external data sources such as Microsoft® Access®, text files, or the Internet.
-Also contains sorting commands and access to scenario tools.
+A includes commands used to show and print the gridlines on a w Formulas Includes commands for adding mathematical functions to a wor Also contains tools for auditing mathematical formulas.
+Data Used when working with external data sources such as Microso Access®, text files, or the Internet.
+Also contains sorting comma access to scenario tools.
 Review Includes Spelling and Track Changes features.
-Also contains protection features to password protect worksheets or workbooks.
+Also contains profeatures to password protect worksheets or workbooks.
 View Used to adjust the visual appearance of a workbook.
-Common commands include the Zoom and Page Layout view.
-Help This tab provides access to help and support features such as contacting Microsoft support, sending feedback, suggesting a new feature, and community discussion groups.
-This tab is not available with Excel for Mac.
-Draw Provides drawing options for using a digital pen, mouse or finger depending on the type of device (laptop with touch screen, tablet, computer, etc).
-This tab is not visible by default.
-See below on how to customize the Ribbon to add or remove tabs.
-Developer Provides access to some advanced features such as macros, form controls, and XML commands.
-This tab is not visible by default.
-See below on how to customize the Ribbon to add or remove tabs.
+Common cinclude the Zoom and Page Layout view.
+Help This tab provides access to help and support features such as co Microsoft support, sending feedback, suggesting a new feature, community discussion groups.
+This tab is not available with Mac.